Take a walk down Memory Trail, with pictures from the past.

 If you went rappelling with Marty in the late 70's, this page is for you!

-In September, 2008, after a visit to Yonahlossee, I created a page call Then and Now,
+In September, 2008, after a visit to Yonahlossee, I created a page called Then and Now,

 with reminders of what was and pictures to show you what Camp is like today

 What was Camp like in the Kepharts' day?
-Check out these pages from 1936!
+Check out these pages from 1927 and 1936!
+And here is an interview with CY's first campers back in 1922.

 Questions about where to send your daughter or granddaughter to Camp?